SargamDesign/sargam-design-methodology/README.md

 ![](Help/Images/levels.png)

-1. **Inventory** - Aligning design process, foundations, and conceptual models
+1. **Inventory** - Aligning process, foundations, and conceptual models.
-2. **Principles** - Defining the detailed guiding principles and style guide
+2. **Principles** - Defining the detailed guiding principles and style guide.
-3. **Compositions** - Composing patterns in the context of the product and brand
+3. **Compositions** - Composing patterns in the context of the company.

 -----